jeremiah-corrado/fem_2d/paper.md

 Galerkin sampling is then executed in parallel over the Domain, generating a Generalized Eigenvalue Problem.
 The Domain and a Gauss-Legendre-Quadrature grid size are provided as arguments.
 This function may also return an Error, if the Galerkin Sampling fails due to an ill-posed problem.

 The three generic arguments -- designated with the turbofish operator (`::<>`) -- correspond to the three lines of \autoref{eq:gen_args}.
 The basis space can be swapped for any other space that implements the `HierCurlBasisFnSpace` Trait. `HierPoly` is a relatively simple implementation composed of exponential functions.
 A more sophisticated basis space: `HierMaxOrtho` can be included using the `max_ortho_basis` Feature Flag.
-Custom Basis Spaces can also be created by implementing the Trait.
+Custom Basis Spaces can also be created by implementing the same Trait.

 The `CurlCurl` and `L2Inner` integrals, which correspond to the Stiffness and Mass matrices respectively, can be swapped for any other structure that implements the `HierCurlIntegral` Trait.
 This generic interface allows users to leverage the galerkin sampling functionality against other curl-conforming problems.^[The provided functionality is obviously somewhat incomplete, as only Curl Conforming problems can be solved; however, the library's module-structure and trait-hierarchy provide a clear template for the analogous H(Div) implementation.
 There is also room for other galerking sampling and integration functionality associated with alternate continuity conditions.
 These methods, structures, and traits should require minimal changes to the `Domain` structure, and no changes to the `Mesh` structure.]